chenziwenhaoshuai/FuseAnyFocus/README.md

-# FAF: Focus-Aware Fusion Network 📸✨
+# Fuse Any Focus 📸✨

 Welcome to the **FAF (Fuse Any Focus)** project!
 This repository contains the code and model for **multi-focus image fusion (MFIF)**, where our goal is to synthesize a sharp, all-in-focus image from multiple source images with varying focal depths.
 With the **FAF model** and the newly developed **FAF-1M dataset**, we tackle two critical challenges in MFIF: the scarcity of training data and the **synthetic-to-real domain gap**. 📷🌐